 Examples of Personal Blogs

-Here are some good examples to give you an idea of a personal blog.
+Here are some excellent examples to give you an idea of personal blogging or bloggers.

 Mr. Money Mustache

 Peter Jonathan Adeney and his former wife were engineers and computer students in Canada and worked till early 2000.

 In 2005, they both retired from corporate life and tried to live the life they wanted.

 In 2011, Peter Adeney started the Mr. Money Mustache blog to teach others how to retire early and live their dreams, how you can live a lifestyle that costs less and still lives happily.